Pantheon International PLC

-The lead manager is Andrew Lebus, who heads a team of 70 investment professionals.
-He actively manages risk by carefully selecting high-quality private equity funds to create a diversified and balanced portfolio.
-Exposure is balanced across buyout, venture and growth, and special situations funds from a multitude of geographical regions.Nearly half of the portfolio is invested in secondary investments, with the remainder roughly split between primary investments and co-investments.
-The portfolio strategy emphasises secondary investments in order to maintain a mature portfolio profile and therefore benefit from the cash distributions that gives the trust its financial strength and investment pace.
+Lead manager Andrew Lebus heads a team of 80 investment professionals.
+He actively manages risk by carefully selecting high-quality private equity managers to create a balanced portfolio diversified by geography, investment stage and sector.
+Exposure is spread across buyout, venture and growth and special situations funds.
+Some 38% of the portfolio is invested in secondary investments (buying interests from other investors), which allows the managers to maintain a mature portfolio profile and benefit from the cash distributions that give the trust its financial strength and investment pace.

 Data provided by Morningstar.